mayurd8862/filesense/README.md

 ## Installation

-To install FileRenamer, use pip:
+To install filesense, use pip:

 ```bash
 pip install filesense
 ```
 # Usage
-Here's how to use FileRenamer in your project:
+Here's how to use filesense in your project:
 ```
 from filesense import FileRenamer